SEO and Effective Web Design

 Website Design Aug 17, 2005

-HOW MANY TIMES HAVE YOU been approached to perform search engine optimization (SEO) magic on a Web site?
-It would seem that a lil’ dab of content density adjustments, a dash of linking strategy, and an H1 tag make-over is all that is needed to give a Web site that spark.
-Sales will certainly follow, right?
+SEO and Effective Web Design – It would seem that a bit of content density adjustment, a dash of linking strategy, and an H1 tag makeover are all that is needed to give a Website That spark.
+Sales will undoubtedly follow.
 I need SEO!
-When I hear this, my first instinct is to take a step back and review the person’s Web site.
-Often it is apparent that the answer to that question is, well, no. It will take more than SEO to bring on the sales.
+When I hear this, my first instinct is to take a step back and review the person’s website.
+Often, it is apparent that the answer to that question is, well, no. It will take more than SEO to drive sales.

 When discussing SEO, I first explain what SEO can do and then step back to view the complete online marketing landscape.
 An analogy often works best:

-Think of an effective SEO as an advertisement for your coffee shop, which is well placed at a train station.
-Your sign for fresh brewed coffee is the first one a commuter sees, and it’s enticing enough that all other coffee shop advertising is bypassed.
-However, when the visitor arrives at your store, they can’t easily find your selection of coffees and are distracted by signs for lunch specials.
+Your sign for fresh-brewed coffee is the first one a commuter sees, and it’s enticing enough that all other coffee shop advertising is bypassed.
+However, when visitors arrive at your store, they can’t easily find your selection of coffees and are distracted by signs for lunch specials.
 Not to mention, there is no one at the cash register.

 In other words, effectiveness doesn’t come just from having a No. 1 ranking.
 It also takes an effective destination.

-To create an effective Web site, marketers should, at a minimum:
+To create an effective website, marketers should, at a minimum:

 Establish credibility and provide basic information on the main Web page.
 It’s like having the local newspaper do a great review of your coffee shop prominently posted on the walls.

-Provide easy and intuitive navigation; make it very easy for your visitor to find what they are seeking.
 A clearly defined area where you can learn more about the available coffees and someone who can answer your questions.

-SEO and a poor Web site experience are like buying a cup of stale coffee.
-Of course, an effective SEO dictates effective use of content, but it doesn’t necessarily require intuitive navigation and a strong call-to-action strategy.
-Further, there are some SEO practitioners that focus on the behind-the-scenes or black-hat methods, which do not aid in providing a quality user experience.
-High ranking perhaps, but what about the conversion?
+Of course, an effective SEO strategy dictates the effective use of content, but it doesn’t necessarily require intuitive navigation and a strong call-to-action.
+Furthermore, some SEO practitioners focus on behind-the-scenes or black-hat methods, which do not contribute to a quality user experience.
+High ranking, perhaps, but what about the conversion?

 Comment (1)